genaimavericks/arc/docs/index.md

-# RSW Platform Documentation
+# Lightening Platform Documentation

-Welcome to the RSW Smart Data Intelligence (SDI) platform documentation.
+Welcome to the Lightening Smart Data Intelligence (SDI) platform documentation.
 This guide will help you understand and use the platform effectively.

 ## Documentation Sections